denizetkar/walkie-talkie-app/README.md

 This app is currently in **Alpha**.
 *   Bluetooth Mesh performance varies heavily based on hardware.
 *   Audio latency is expected to be between 200ms - 500ms depending on the number of hops.
-*   No encryption is currently implemented (Voice is sent in cleartext, signed by Group Key).
+*   Voice is currently sent unencrypted (though the handshake is secure).